JHelsen/point-centromere-detection/species-tree-reconstruction/README.md

 2. [2_tblastn_results_analysis_orf_extraction.py](https://github.com/JHelsen/point-centromere-detection/blob/main/species-tree-reconstruction/scripts/2_tblastn_results_analysis_orf_extraction.py) - to analyse the tBLASTn search results, reject all hits whose E-value is lower than the threshold of 1E-10, extract scaffolds, run ORFFinder, and write out the predicted ORFs
 3. [3_reverse_blastp_against_cerevisiae.py](https://github.com/JHelsen/point-centromere-detection/blob/main/species-tree-reconstruction/scripts/3_reverse_blastp_against_cerevisiae.py) - to perform BLASTp of each selected ORF against the _S. cerevisiae_ proteome
 4. [4_reverse_blast_analysis_for_species_tree.py](https://github.com/JHelsen/point-centromere-detection/blob/main/species-tree-reconstruction/scripts/4_reverse_blast_analysis_for_species_tree.py) - to analyse the BLASTp results, select those ORFs which correctly mapped back to the corresponding protein in the _S. cerevisiae_ proteome, and write those ORFs out separately

+At this stage, we further removed 7 markers which did not have reciprocally verified homologs in >50% of the selected species.
+We proceeded with 1270 marker proteins.

 ## Aligning the marker homolog datasets, building gene trees, and removing outliers
 At this stage, you will have a folder created whose name ends with "_seqs_for_tree_building".
 This folder will contain subfolders, one for each input marker sequence.
 Each folder will contain a single FASTA file containing all the identified homologs for that marker.